2FA/MFA in School

 Setup of this solution

-ICT can take an export from SIMS for example, which has the child identifier that can be used to find the child in the cloud directory service, and that along with the parent's email address (in a CSV file for example) can be uploaded into the system, so all the MFA details are pre-set (Primary School) or, on the first day of term, when the username and password are provided to the student, they can set up their mobile for MFA/2FA (Secondary School etc).
+ICT can take an export from SIMS, for example, which has the child identifier that can be used to find the child in the cloud directory service, and that, along with the parent's email address (in a CSV file for example) can be uploaded into the system, so all the MFA details are pre-set (Primary School) or, on the first day of term, when the username and password are provided to the student, they can set up their mobile for MFA/2FA (Secondary School etc).

 Where Available